jjjordan/aps-search/README.md

 ## How to build
 Build requires Node.JS and npm to be installed.
-Dependencies can be installed with `npm install`, then build can be invoked with `npm gulp rel`.
+Dependencies can be installed with `npm install`, then build can be invoked with `npm run gulp rel`.

-A development server can be started with `npm gulp dev`, which will enable browsersync and hot reloads.
+A development server can be started with `npm run gulp dev`, which will enable browsersync and hot reloads.

 ## Technology stack
 Some of the dependencies used here are: